HUNTING FOR UNICORNS

 In January of last year I wrote about the struggles of regretting leaving home, and weighing that against the burden of unfulfilled potential.
 I concluded, after pouring my guts out and examining them, that I still had a lot more to prove.
 To the world, to my hometown, to myself.

 This is what I was talking about.
-A day like this gives that merit.
+A day like this is ‘proof’.